civictechsweden/civictech.se/_events/how-can-data-help-fight-climate-change.md

 The event will be moderated by **Malin Crona** and **Pierre Mesure**.

-The event will be virtual via Zoom and rewatchable on YouTube.
+The event will be virtual via Zoom and rewatchable on [YouTube](https://www.youtube.com/channel/UCK5k7hsVwA_QZiSbRrQlW6Q "Goto 10 YouTube channel").

 Registration is done through [Eventbrite](https://www.eventbrite.se/e/webinar-how-can-data-help-fight-climate-change-tickets-124542966365).

+You're welcome to join the Zoom webinar from 13:45 CEST to chat with the other participants, and to stay up to 30 minutes afterwards.

+You are also welcome to join the [#climate](https://chat.civictech.se/channel/climate) channel on [https://chat.civictech.se/channel/climate](https://chat.civictech.se/channel/climate "https://chat.civictech.se/channel/climate") both before and after the webinar to chat with others about climate related civic tech!